zhengying-liu/autodl/codalab_competition_bundle/AutoDL_starting_kit/README.md

 - Scoring Program: `AutoDL_scoring_program/score.py`

-## How to prepare a ZIP file for submission on CodaLab
+## Prepare a ZIP file for submission on CodaLab
 Zip the contents of `AutoDL_sample_code_submission`(or any folder containing your `model.py` file) without the directory structure:
 ```